 For a vibrant and energetic island holiday come over in January.
 There’s an event on nearly every weekend, and the weather is usually perfect for swimming, BBQing and exploring.

 New Year’s Eve is usually celebrated at the Furneaux Tavern, with fireworks at 10pm and a band until late.
 Start your year island style!

 Next up is the Emita Sports, on a Saturday in the first week of January.
-This iconic island event has been running continuously for over 50 years, and is a perfect family day out.
+This iconic Flinders island event has been running continuously for over 50 years, and is a perfect family day out.
 Prepare yourself for three-legged races, the egg toss, and the annual grudge match of Islanders vs. Visitors Tug of War!
 The day is free to attend, and has children’s and adults’ categories, so no excuses not to get involved!
 To recharge after a gruelling 1.5km Emita Marathon, purchase some amazing local food and wash it down with a beer from the community-run bar.

 The January schedule is finished off with the Furneaux Islands Festival.
 This event is a local alternative to an Australia Day BBQ, and was designed to be inclusive and respectful to our indigenous heritage.
 The weekend program usually includes: